 \section{Abstract}

-We propose a definition of the Riemannian median $M(\mathbb{A})$ of a tuple of positive-definite matrices $\mathbb{A}:=(A_{1}, \cdots, A_{n})$.
-We will define it as a positive-definite matrix using Landers and Rogge's work \cite{Lan81} partially, not as a set unlike Yang's work \cite{Yan10}.
-Then, in the set of positive-definite matrices with the Riemannian trace metric, we show
+Using Landers and Rogge's work \cite{Lan81} partially, we define the Riemannian median $M(\mathbb{A})$ of a tuple of positive-definite matrices $\mathbb{A}=(A_{1}, \cdots, A_{n})$ as a positive-definite matrix, not as a set unlike Yang's work \cite{Yan10}.
+Then, in the Riemannian manifold of positive-definite matrices with the trace metric, we show

-where $M=M(\mathbb{A})$, $\Lambda$ is the Karcher mean of $\mathbb{A}$, and $\delta$ is the Riemannian distance induced by the Riemannian trace metric.
+where $M=M(\mathbb{A})$, $\Lambda$ is the Karcher mean of $\mathbb{A}$, and $\delta$ is the Riemannian distance induced by the trace metric.
 This inequality is an analogue of $|\mu-m| \leq \sigma$, where $\mu$, $m$ and $\sigma$ are the mean, the median and the standard deviation of real-valued data points.
-Moreover, we investigate the commutative case, how outliers have an effect on the Riemannian median, the congruence invariance, the joint homogeneity, the self-duality and the monotonicity in a special case, and construct a counter example showing that the monotonicity of the Riemannian median does not hold in general.
+Moreover, we investigate the commutative case, how outliers have an effect on the Riemannian median, the congruence invariance, the joint homogeneity, the self-duality and the monotonicity.

-\section{INTRODUCTION}
+\section{Introduction}